TAKE THE QUIZ: Could you be a Benedictine monk?

 ✅ In good physical and mental health

-✅ Have a sound basic education and stable work experience
+✅ Have a sound basic education, good English language ability and stable work experience

 ✅ Able to work cooperatively as part of a team